bzquan/GherkinEditor/README.md

 # Gherkin Editor

 An editor for specification by example in Gherkin.
-It is a WPF application in C#.
+It is a WPF application in C# and is developed by using Visual studio 2015.

 # Screen shot
 ![sceen shot](https://github.com/bzquan/GherkinEditor/blob/master/ScreenShot.png)